Creating Goals That Rock!

 Michelle says: I want to stop feeling overwhelmed all the time by the things I have to do which cause me to feel more anxious.

 Her re-written goal could look more like this: I’m in control of my to-do list.
 I have systems in place, feel productive and more organised than ever before.
-I’ve got a great strategy for overcoming overwhelm.
 I feel clear headed and on top of my busy life this year.

 Bonnie says: I’m going to try to work on decluttering my house.